AdrienFausteGay/GRAFS-E/docs/source/input.md

 # Input Data

-In this section, we describe the **input data** required for the proper functioning of **GRAFS-E**.
+In this section, we describe the **input data** required for the proper functioning of **E-GRAFS**.
 Data can use several sources but must be coherent.
 If data are lacking, you can use defaut value or hypothesis.
 For example, if a crop production is unavailable, use crop area and mean crop productivity.
 The data is organized into two Excel files: one project spreadsheet and one data spreadsheet.

 Names are **case-sensitive** and must match **exactly**.